For applications for Emergency Protection Orders, see Applications for Emergency Protection Orders Procedure.

-An initial extension may be granted for up to eight weeks (or less if directed).
-A further extension of up to eight weeks may be agreed by the court.
+An initial extension may be granted for up to 8 weeks (or less if directed).
+A further extension of up to 8 weeks may be agreed by the court.
 There is no limit on the number of extensions that may be granted.
 If a further extension is granted, the Case Management Order should:

 - State the reason(s) why it is necessary to have a further extension;

-- Fix the date of the next effective hearing (which might be a period shorter than a further eight weeks); and
+- Fix the date of the next effective hearing (which might be a period shorter than a further 8 weeks); and

 - Indicate whether it is appropriate for the next application for an extension of the timetable to be considered on paper.
 Extensions should generally be considered at a hearing – this can be by telephone or by any other method of direct oral communication.